WooDose/riffr-backend/README.md

 # riffr-backend
 UVG-CC30622020201 Project backend. riffr is ideally the final name.
-Based on spooky309's idea.
+Based on [spooky309](https://github.com/Spooky309)'s idea.

+## Libraries required
+Made on Python Django; I will update which version soon.

+(tbd)

 ## Description
 Site that allows you to upload small snippets of midi and displays them in standard notation, allowing them to be played.
 Supports all GM instruments.